Batek Island: Dispute

 East Timor is claiming the island, using a map of 1914 as reference.
 In 2004, Indonesian Colonel Moesanip said that this claim was abandoned when the East Timorese Minister of Foreign Affairs, José Ramos-Horta, recognized Indonesian sovereignty over the island.
+The Batek Island dispute between Indonesia and East Timor has largely been ended in 2005.
 However, East Timorese chief negotiator Xanana Gusmão indicated in 2022 that negotiations were continuing.